Khushal4408x/Khushal4408x/README.md

 - 💞️ I’m looking to collaborate on open-source projects related to Python, Machine Learning, and Web Development.
 - 📫 How to reach me: You can contact me via email or connect with me on LinkedIn.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can do 7 pull-ups and solve coding problems at the same time! 🚀
+- ⚡ Fun fact: I can do 7 pull-ups and debug my code at the same time... well, at least one of those things successfully.

 <!---